microsoft/azurelinux/toolkit/docs/building/building.md

 ## Overview

 The following documentation describes how to fully build CBL-Mariner end-to-end as well as advanced techniques for performing toolchain, package, or image builds.
 Full builds of CBL-Mariner _**are not**_ generally needed.
-All CBL-Mariner packages are built signed and released to an RPM repository at [packages.microsoft.com](https://packages.microsoft.com/cbl-mariner/2.0/prod/)
+All CBL-Mariner packages are built, signed, and released to an RPM repository at [packages.microsoft.com](https://packages.microsoft.com/cbl-mariner/2.0/prod/)

-If you simply want to test-drive CBL-Mariner you may download and install the ISO (see: [readme.md](../../README.md)).
+If you simply want to test-drive CBL-Mariner, download and install the ISO (see: [readme.md](../../../README.md#iso)).

 If you want to experiment with CBL-Mariner, build custom images, or add packages in a more focused environment, refer to the tutorial in the [CBL-MarinerTutorials](https://github.com/microsoft/CBL-MarinerTutorials) repository.

-The CBL-Mariner build system cam consists of several phases and tools, but at a high level it can be viewed simply as 3 distinct build stages:
+The CBL-Mariner build system consists of several phases and tools, but at a high-level, it can be viewed simply as 3 distinct build stages:

-- **Toolchain** This stage gets a set of toolchain packages needed for future steps.
-It either downloads stable toolchain packages from our package server, or if desired builds a bootstrap toolchain and then an official toolchain.
-The official toolchain is used in the subsequent package build stage.
+- **Toolchain:** This stage gets a set of toolchain RPM packages needed for future steps.
+It either downloads stable toolchain packages from our package server, or if configured, builds a bootstrap toolchain and then an official toolchain.
 Building is highly scripted and serialized in this stage.
+The official toolchain produced is used in the subsequent package build stage.

-- **Package** This stage uses the toolchain packages from the toolchain stage to build any additional packages.
+- **Package:** This stage uses the toolchain packages from the toolchain stage to build all remaining required RPM packages.
 Packages are built in parallel during this stage.

-- **Image** This stage generatesISO, VHD, VHDX, container, etc. images from the rpm packages built in the package stage.
+- **Image:** This stage generates ISO, VHD, VHDX, container, etc. images from the RPM packages built in the package stage.
 The images are defined by configuration.json files.

-It is possible to invoke any stage at any time, the toolings will automatically invoke earlier stages if needed.
+It is possible to invoke any stage at any time, the tooling will automatically invoke earlier stages if needed.
 Each stage can be built completely from scratch, or in many cases may be seeded from pre-built packages and then partially built.

+> i.e., you can run `sudo make image ...` and it will implicitly invoke the toolchain and package stages.

-If you want a detailed breakdown of how the stages interact see [How it works](../how_it_works/0_intro.md) for diagrams and descriptions.
+If you want a detailed breakdown of how the stages interact, see [How it works](../how_it_works/0_intro.md) for diagrams and descriptions.

 ## Building in Stages

-The following sections run through a build one step at a time, briefly explaining the purpose. `Make` will generally automate this flow if given an image target, however building in stages can be useful for debugging and assists in understanding the build process.
+The following sections run through a build step-by-step, briefly explaining the purpose of each stage. `Make` will generally automate this flow for any target; however, building in stages can be useful for debugging and assists in understanding the build process.

-If you want to skip to a specific use-case you can jump to **(but read about [Stable Tags](#stable-tags) first)**:
+**Once you have read about [Stable Tags](#stable-tags),** you can skip to these sections for guidance on specific use-cases:
 | Use-case                    | Link                                                     |
 |:----------------------------|:---------------------------------------------------------|
 |Build environment setup      | [Prerequisites](prerequisites.md)                        |